 Have you ever scrolled through Instagram and stumbled upon someone who had #ad in their photo and wondered how you can get paid for Instagram posts as well?
 Getting paid to post on Instagram is emerging to be a very lucrative side job (and even fulltime job for some bloggers).

-Instagram influencers who are paid for their Instagram posts can make anywhere from $50 to over $500!
+Instagram influencers who are paid for their Instagram posts can make anywhere from $50 to over $500 and beyond.

-The term micro-influencer is used loosely, but generally includes accounts with less than 100,000 followers.
+The term micro-influencer is used loosely, but generally includes accounts with followings between 1,000 and 100,000 followers.

-Brands are interested in paying people with loyal followings to promote their products!
+Brands are very interested in paying people with loyal followings to promote their products!

-What Type of People get Paid for Instagram Posts?
+What Types of People get Paid to Post on Instagram?

 An Instagram influencer is someone with a loyal following who is able to have an influence over their audience.

 Companies will partner with an influencer and ask them to promote their products, through a variety of various means, such as Instagram posts or blog posts, in exchange for free products and compensation of some sort.

 So how do you get paid for Instagram posts through being an influencer?

 Asking yourself what types of content you want to post (and ultimately, what types of brands you’d want to work with) is a good starting point.